CVS Health tops 3Q earnings forecasts, backs 2018 outlook

 Analysts expected, on average, third-quarter earnings of $1.71 per share on $47.2 billion in revenue, according to FactSet.

-CVS Health Corp., based in Woonsocket, Rhode Island, runs more than 9,800 retail locations and processes over a billion prescriptions annually.
+CVS Health Corp., based in Woonsocket, Rhode Island, is the nation’s second-largest drugstore chain.
+It also runs prescription drug plans for customers like insurers and employers, processing more than a billion prescriptions annually.

-The company also said Tuesday that it reaffirmed its forecast for 2018 adjusted earnings of between $6.98 and $7.08 per share.
-Analysts predict earnings of $7.04 per share.
+The company also reaffirmed on Tuesday its forecast for 2018 adjusted earnings of between $6.98 and $7.08 per share.
+CVS Health has been conservative with its forecast this year as it focuses on the Aetna deal.

-Shares of CVS Health advanced more than 3 percent, or $2.51, to $76.20 before markets opened Tuesday.
+Shares of CVS Health advanced 3 percent, or $2.23, to $75.92, as broader indexes edged up slightly after markets opened Tuesday.
+The stock had already climbed about 2 percent so far this year.